|

 and the useless flipping body

-that tries to ride the train
+that tries to ride

 is the hopelessness of your life